 In the beautiful Marshall Gold Discovery State Historic Park under graceful trees, “Tent Town” is the site of much of the action.
 Near the main museum (where the food vendors are located), volunteers in period dress and tents will cook over open fires and demonstrate trades such as spinning, weaving, basket making and more.
 Wagon rides are available for hire.
 And an extra-special feature is free mail service in Tent Town!
 Folks can write letters (the old-fashioned way) in a General Delivery tent, and mail will be delivered by horse.
 Experience some of the many cultures that were here at this important time in history through Mexican and Spanish/Californio tents, the Miwok Village, and the Chinese Store museum.

 There is even more fun activity across the street.
 See a blacksmith at work!
 Docents will be demonstrating period blacksmith techniques at the still-functioning Monroe Blacksmith shop on Main Street.

-Also in the park, the historic Thomas and Capini Houses will be open Saturday and Sunday for a special inside look.
+Also in the park, the historic Thomas and Capini Houses will be open on specific days for a special inside look.
 And for more fun, activity, and history, volunteers all three days will be in the area of Sutter’s Mill interpreting the building of the mill, the discovery of gold, and a carpenters’ cabin.
 Even more – right there along the river will be a re-creation of a 1849 mining camp.
 See it live!